 Navigating the seemingly endless options of dishwasher models and features can be daunting, and it helps to have a guide.
-We reached out to Carolyn Forte, Good Housekeeping’s director of home appliances, cleaning products and textiles and a longtime friend of AHAM, who has worked with hundreds of dishwashers over the course of her career.
+We reached out to Carolyn Forte, Good Housekeeping’s Home Care and Cleaning Lab executive director and a longtime friend of AHAM, who has worked with hundreds of dishwashers over the course of her career.

 Most dishwashers come with a variety of cycles to allow you to adjust the level of wash depending on what you’re washing, and how much cleaning is needed.

 - Rinse: Appropriate for very light cleaning jobs

 - Quick: These may range from a half hour to about an hour, Forte says.
 They’re made to tackle lighter cleaning jobs.

 - Normal: For your day-to-day, average dish needs

 - Pots and pans: For larger, perhaps more heavily soiled cookware

 On many models, you’ll also find specialized cycles, like anti-bacterial, sani-rinse and others.